IyerHari9999/BookYourShow-Movie-Ticketing-System-Using-Java/README.md

-BookYourShow-Movie-Ticketing-System-Using-Java
+# BookYourShow-Movie-Ticketing-System-Using-Java
+# This project was made using NetBeans IDE 8.2

+Note
-# This project was made using NetBeans IDE 8.2.
-So you can open the folder "BookYourShow" as a new project in NetBeans.
+You can open the folder "BookYourShow" (extract BookYourShow.zip) as a new project in NetBeans.
 Also make sure you use Jcalender in order to run this project errorless.

 INTRODUCTION